Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 5. Rename Transmitter1 () to Transmitter.

-Computing the link budget to the ground terminal
+Generating a Link Budget to the ground terminal

-1. Right click on Transmitter () in the Object Browser.
+1. Right-click on Transmitter () in the Object Browser.

 2. Select Access... () in the shortcut menu.